Emily-Cathleen/tomates-podridos/README.md

 # Code Architecture
 If you want to know more about our code architecture, [click here](https://gist.github.com/Emily-Cathleen/b812371146d2aac11da256a47dc2131d).

-# Challenges and Wins
+# Wins & Challenges
-- We built this application in 12 days.
+- We are very proud to have built this application in only 12 days.
+- Rendering the movie trailer.

+- Refactoring using Router and Link.
--
+- Cypress testing.

 # Future Additions
-- Search Bar
+- Search and filter bar
 - User Login Page